mkjung99/pyc3dserver/README.md

 There are more functions to get the information of individual markers and analogs.
 Also there are other functions for editing C3D files.
 You can find some examples [here](https://github.com/mkjung99/pyc3dserver_examples).

+## Limitations
+PyC3Dserver tries to implement some useful functions using several C3Dserver features, but it does not cover full potential features of C3Dserver.
+You can develop your own functions using the COM object of C3Dserver in Python.

 ## Dependencies
 - PyWin32: ([GitHub](https://github.com/mhammond/pywin32), [PyPI](https://pypi.org/project/pywin32/), [Anaconda](https://anaconda.org/anaconda/pywin32))
 - NumPy: ([Website](https://numpy.org/), [PyPI](https://pypi.org/project/numpy/), [Anaconda](https://anaconda.org/anaconda/numpy))